Does renters insurance cover theft?

 How personal property coverage pays to replace stolen belongings

 On most renters policies, personal property coverage limits range between $15,000 and $500,000.
-Your selected amount should cover the cumulative worth of your belongings (creating a home inventory can help determine how much coverage you need); for instance, if you have $30,000 in personal property, you need at least that much in coverage.
+Your selected amount should cover the cumulative worth of your belongings (creating a home inventory may help determine how much coverage you need); for instance, if you have $30,000 in personal property, you need at least that much in coverage.
 The amount of personal property coverage that you select can also impact the cost of your renters insurance policy.
 Use our personal property calculator to estimate how much personal property coverage you need.

-If you’re a victim of theft, and your claim is approved, your renters insurance company typically pays you the actual cash value (ACV) of the stolen item.
-Depending on your insurer, you may be able to choose replacement cost coverage (RCV) for a higher premium.
-RCV covers what your item is worth without factoring in depreciation.
+If you're a victim of theft, and your claim is covered, your renters insurance company typically pays you the actual cash value (ACV) of the stolen item.
+Depending on your insurer, you may be able to choose replacement cost value coverage (RCV) for an additional premium.
+RCV covers what your item is worth without any reduction for depreciation.
 For example, a TV that you purchased for $750 three years ago may only have an ACV of $400.
 RCV would pay you the value of a new, comparable television.

-Does renters insurance cover theft while outside of your home?
+Does renters insurance cover theft outside of your home?

 Many insurers, including Progressive, cover theft (up to specified coverage limits) while you're away from home.
-In fact, your items may be covered against theft while you’re moving, on vacation, or if they’re kept in a storage unit, up to your policy’s limits.
+In fact, your items may be covered against theft while you're on vacation, or while you're moving and your items are in storage, up to your policy's limits minus your deductible.

 Does renters insurance cover broken windows resulting from a burglary?

 Your landlord is responsible for any damage to the unit or home you're renting and should carry landlord insurance that can pay to repair or replace broken windows.

 Does renters insurance cover car theft?